 The IMPACT Act (2014) was intended to improve Medicare’s post-acute care services at LTC hospitals, SNFs, HHAs, and inpatient rehabilitation facilities through reporting standardized data regarding quality measures, resource use, and more.
 To ease providers’ reporting burdens, CMS proposed the modification of OASIS factors.

-Top Home Health Associations by Recertifications
+Top Home Health Agencies by Recertifications

 |HHA Name||Recertifications||Total Patient Revenue (M)|